ajeya-bhat/Data-Analytics/README.md

 # Data-Analytics Project
-## Football player market value predictor and fantasy team recommender
+## Football player market value predictor and team recommender
 Football is the most popular sport in the world, and thus there is no surprise that footballers earn a lot of money.
 The market value of the ones at the pinnacle hold a huge market value.<br>
 With all teams not having a big budget, the ones with a smaller budget have to manage the finances and also should ensure the best team possible with those finances.<br>
 ### The aim of this project is to: